juripero/ryft-server/docs/rest/search.md

 "search in the previous results", two query parameters are available: `data=` and `index=`.

 Using the first parameter, `data=output.dat` creates the search results on the Ryft server under `/ryftone/output.dat`.
-It is possible to use that file as an input for the subsequent search call `files=output.dat`.
+It is possible to use that file as an input for the subsequent search call `file=output.dat`.

 NOTE: It is important to use consistent file extension for the structured search in order to let Ryft use appropriate RDF scheme!